 You often write in the first person.
 How do you go about capturing the voices of your characters?

 What made you decide to write psychological thrillers?

-Your plots are often quite clever and have readers guessing right until the end.
+Your plots are often quite intricate and often have readers guessing right until the end.
 Do you map them out beforehand or do they come naturally?